CoDiNG -- Naming Game with Continuous Latent Opinions of Individual Agents: Abstract

 \section{Abstract}

-Understanding the mechanisms behind opinion formation is crucial for gaining insight into the processes that shape political beliefs, cultural attitudes, consumer choices, and social movements.
-This work aims to explore a nuanced model that captures the intricacies of real-world opinion dynamics by synthesizing principles from cognitive science and employing social network analysis.
+Understanding the mechanisms behind opinion formation is crucial for gaining insight into the processes that shape the spread of political beliefs, cultural attitudes, consumer choices, and social movements in society.
+This work aims to explore a realistic formal model that captures the intricacies of the dynamics of real-world opinions by synthesizing principles from cognitive science and employing social network analysis.
 The proposed model is a hybrid continuous-discrete extension of the well-known Naming Game opinion model.
-The added latent continuous layer of opinion strength follows cognitive processes in the human brain, akin to memory imprints.
-The discrete layer allows for the conversion of intrinsic continuous opinion into discrete form, which often occurs when we publicly verbalize our opinions.
-We evaluated our model using real data as ground truth and demonstrated that the proposed mechanism outperforms the classic Naming Game model in many cases, reflecting that our model is closer to the real process of opinion formation.
+The added latent continuous layer of opinion strength is grounded on research on the cognitive processes governing forgetting in the human brain, akin to memory imprints.
+The discrete layer allows for converting intrinsic continuous opinion into a discrete form, which often occurs when we publicly verbalize our opinions.
+We evaluated our model using real-world data reflecting ground-truth changes in opinions in a population of students.
+In many cases, our results show that the proposed mechanism outperforms the classic Naming Game model in these data, showing that our model comes closer to reflecting the mechanisms shaping opinion formation and change in human populations.

 \keywords{Opinion dynamics \and Cognitive processes \and Naming game \and Social networks \and Opinion formation}